Getting your claim reviewed

 Information from your building contractor

 Ask your building contractor to complete the form below to tell us about the damage.
-They should provide detailed information about missed damaged or sub-standard repairs.
+They should provide detailed information about newly discovered damage you think may have been caused by the earthquakes or sub-standard repairs.
 Visit our building claim page for more details.

 It will be helpful for the contractor to include the claim number so please provide it to them.